Hi-DREAM: Brain-Inspired Hierarchical Diffusion for fMRI-to-Image Reconstruction via ROI Encoder and VisuAl Mapping: Related Work

 \subsection{Conditional diffusion and control.}

-Modern diffusion models \cite{rombach2022high, vaswani2017attention, li2021align} admit a spectrum of conditioning mechanisms—cross-attention to token-like sequences, feature injection at selected layers, and auxiliary networks that modulate intermediate activations~\cite{ho2020ddpm,rombach2022high, ho2022classifier}.
-ControlNet ~\cite{zhang2023adding} exemplifies the latter, adding a lightweight branch trained to translate structured conditions (edges, depth, poses) into spatial guidance for the U-Net with minimal changes to the sampler.
+Modern diffusion models~\cite{rombach2022high, vaswani2017attention, li2021align} admit a spectrum of conditioning mechanisms, including cross-attention to token-like sequences, feature injection at selected layers, and auxiliary networks that modulate intermediate activations~\cite{ho2020ddpm,rombach2022high, ho2022classifier}.
+ControlNet~\cite{zhang2023adding} exemplifies the latter, adding a lightweight branch trained to translate structured conditions (edges, depth, poses) into spatial guidance for the U-Net with minimal changes to the sampler.
 For fMRI decoding, prior works mainly condition on global or low-resolution neural embeddings that act analogously to text tokens~\cite{takagi2023high, scotti2024mindeye2, wang2024mindbridge, quan2024psychometry}, which offers semantic steering but provides limited spatial specificity.
 Using structured spatial conditions as guidance remains comparatively under-explored in this domain.
-Our approach adopts a ControlNet-style branch but drives it with compact, subject-specific ROI condition maps that encode \emph{where} activity arises, providing anatomy-aware structure without the heavy I/O cost of feeding full volumetric fMRI at each step.